Texas Groundwater Basics

 Additionally, aquifers support springs that provide the majority of the flows to our most iconic rivers, including the Guadalupe, San Marcos, Frio, Nueces and Llano, and sustain Barton Springs Pool and other beloved Texas swimming holes.
 Many of these springs are also home to unique and often endangered animals and plants.

 As pressure on our state’s limited water resource continues to grow, Texas must ensure that our groundwater resources are managed sustainably in order to protect these aquifers and critical spring flows as well as the aquatic species that depend on them for their survival.
 In some parts of the state, groundwater is being used much more quickly than it is being replenished.
 For example, the massive Ogallala Aquifer in the Texas Panhandle, which provides the majority of groundwater supplies in Texas, is being pumped at a rate six times greater than the recharge rate.
+In other areas, overdrafting of groundwater has caused land subsidence, which has driven ground-water users to convert to surface water supplies.

 In many places in Texas, groundwater resources and the springs they feed have been depleted.
 Comanche Springs in Fort Stockton, once a critical watering hole for West Texas travelers and a major tourist destination, ceased to flow in the 1960s due to heavy groundwater pumping for agricultural irrigation above the springs.
 It currently flows only intermittently at low levels during the non-irrigation season.
 It is imperative that moving forward, we manage these precious resources more sustainably.